huggingface/blog/leaderboard-3c3h-aragen.md

 ### **1.2 3C3H: Our new evaluation measure for LLMs**

-Our main contribution, the **3C3H** measure, evaluates model performance across six dimensions:
+Our main contribution, the **3C3H** measure, evaluates model performance across six dimensions, using an LLM-judge

 1. **Correctness (0 or 1)**: Is the answer factually accurate *with respect to* the ground truth?
 2. **Completeness (0 or 1)**: Does the answer address all parts of the question?